 Other chapters recently written by Chloe have already been approved for the following upcoming publications: a) Handbook of Development Ethics (Routledge); b) Ethics, Agency, and Democracy in Global Development (Cambridge University Press); and c) Routledge Research Companion to Transgender Studies.

 In 2013 Chloe was selected as the Distinguished Alumna of the Year by the School of Public Policy at the University of Maryland.
 In that same year, she was one of three awardees of the National Public Service Award, by the National Center for Transgender Equality.
 In 2012 she received the Meritorious Honor Group Award by USAID, for her service on the Policy Task Team for the drafting of the new Democracy, Human Rights, and Governance Strategy.

-Chloe currently serves on the board of the International Development Ethics Association.
-She also serves on the advisory board of World Learning, and until recently was on the board of the Society for International Development Washington DC chapter.
+Chloe currently serves on the board of the International Development Ethics Association, the Global Advisory Council of World Learning, and on the International Projects Executive Committee (IPEC) of the American Friends Service Committee (AFSC).